-My name is Stephen McPhatter, and I am the president of Southern Painting.
-I am one of four generations of paint contractors in our family.
+My name is Stephen McPhatter, and I am the president of Southern Painting of North Carolina, Inc. I am one of four generations of paint contractors in our family.
 After learning under my dad for years, in 2004, I formed our company.
 The one thing that I learned early on from my family is attention to detail.
 I have been devoted to superior customer service, always aiming to please our clients.
 I have dedicated my time to learning all I can.
 I continue to seek education in all areas of the painting industry.
 As the world around us changes, so does the products we use.
 As newer products become available, knowing the right paint to use is very important.

 How It All Started

 Being that I was in a generation of painting contractors, you would have thought that my future was set, and I would have been happy to jump right in after high school.
 On the contrary, I didn’t want much to do with the painting business.
 I saw how my parents scrapped for everything they had.
 I never wanted a life like that.
 Looking back on our family history, I can say it was a lack of vision, and not understanding the BUSINESS side of owning a painting company, that had caused my other family members not to succeed.

 I was attending college in Atlanta, Ga. in 1997, when I received a call that my dad wasn’t doing too well physically, mentally, and struggling in his business.
 He was too much of a proud man to ever share his pain or struggles.
 Because of my being so close to him, my heart was broken.
 So after a few days to a week of contemplating what I should do, I picked up the phone and called Mr. Kenneth Rust, a franchise owner of McDonald’s in which I was employed prior to attending college, and also participated in their management program the last year of high school.
 I told him my situation, and after listening he asked if I needed a job?
 My response was yes sir, and that I’d be home in a few weeks.
 From there I decided to drop out of college and head home.